Dre Campbell Farm

 Takeaway

-Give a couple of these methods a try to see what works best for your yard.
-With some persistence and patience, you’ll have those cicadas cleared out in no time.
-And just remember, they won’t be around forever.
+Try these methods to see what works best for your yard.
+With persistence and patience, you’ll have those cicadas cleared out quickly.
+And remember, they won’t be around forever.

 Image via commons.wikimedia.org